-Each has its own responsibilities and at the same time, they work together to make the country run smoothly and to assure that the rights of citizens are not ignored or disallowed.
+Each branch has its own responsibilities and at the same time, the three branches work together to make the country run smoothly and to assure that the rights of citizens are not ignored or disallowed.
 This is done through checks and balances.
 A branch may use its powers to check the powers of the other two in order to maintain a balance of power among the three branches of government.

 Legislative - Makes Laws

 The Senate has 100 elected senators total; 2 senators per state.
 Each senator serves a 6-year term.